Assistant Dean of Advising

 She develops advising resources and programming; mentors CHC students; provides support for students who wish to apply for distinguished scholarships and fellowships; and provides weekly updates with advising tips, deadlines, and opportunities to honors college students.

-As First-Year Academic Advisor for the Clark Honors College, Dr. Rovak dedicates her time to ensuring all new and incoming CHC students have a successful first year.
+As Director of First-Year Experience for the Clark Honors College, Dr. Rovak dedicates her time to ensuring all new and incoming CHC students have a successful first year.

 She provides office hours for first-year students, answering questions on CHC requirements, assisting with four-year planning, distributing information on scholarships and other campus resources, and helping students build time-management and other study skills.
-Dr. Rovak also coordinates the CHC’s Peer Mentor program.
+Dr. Rovak also coordinates the CHC’s Peer Mentor program, and she is the Faculty Director of the CHC’s Academic Residential Community.

 Peer mentors are here to help all CHC students navigate the often unclear and confusing moments that arise during everyone's academic journey.
 More so than that, they are here to help support you and offer their personal perspectives and experiences on a myriad of aspects of student life including the CHC curriculum and requirements, how to balance your schedule, how to get involved in campus, and how to find resources to help alleviate other concerns.